 The Hugo Boss Prize honors outstanding achievement in contemporary art, celebrating the work of remarkable artists whose practices are among the most innovative and influential of our time.
-The prize sets no restrictions in terms of age, gender, nationality, or medium.
+The biennial prize sets no restrictions in terms of age, gender, nationality, or medium.
 Juried by an international panel of distinguished museum directors, curators, and critics, it is administered by the Solomon R. Guggenheim Foundation and carries an award of $100,000.

-Since 1996, the Hugo Boss Prize has been awarded to Matthew Barney (1996); Douglas Gordon (1998); Marjetica Potrč (2000); Pierre Huyghe (2002); Rirkrit Tiravanija (2004); Tacita Dean (2006); Emily Jacir (2008); Hans-Peter Feldmann (2010); and Danh Vo (2012).
+Since its inception in 1996, the Hugo Boss Prize has been awarded to Matthew Barney (1996), Douglas Gordon (1998), Marjetica Potrč (2000), Pierre Huyghe (2002), Rirkrit Tiravanija (2004), Tacita Dean (2006), Emily Jacir (2008), Hans-Peter Feldmann (2010), and Danh Vo (2012).